Original Equipment Manufacturer Versus Original Equipment Equivalent Windscreens (and Glass).

 This has emerged as a common question for many motorists and a growing number of consumers.
 The availability of information via the internet has raised awareness among the more discerning motorists about the distinction between aftermarket and genuine glass.
 Windscreens, like window tinting, have become much more complex in the role they play in a vehicle.
 It is much more than what the name suggests, and with the advent of driver assistance technology, the relevance of windscreen authenticity and product quality has never been so pertinent.
-Find out not only the most rare replacement part but also the best deals on both new or used heavy vehicles at semi truck auctions.

 Whether the vehicle is new or leased, the consumer is usually told by the contracted repairer that the replacement windscreen they intend to fit will be an original equipment equivalent ( “OEE” ).
 However, when the fitter (or technician) shows up to replace the broken windscreen, the glass may not bear the (vehicle) manufacturer’s logo.
 For many years, this subject has been trivialised with what’s the big deal attitudes however, today the big question being asked – and rightly so – is, what is the difference?

 OEM – Original Equipment Manufacturer.
 Most commonly referred to as OE parts, are produced under license from the car manufacturer, and installed in the factory when the vehicle is assembled.
 These parts are also sold via the vehicle’s main dealer networks as replacement parts.

 OEE – Original Equipment Equivalent.
 These are parts produced for installation in the ‘aftermarket’ by third party companies.
 This option can also be referred to as aftermarket glass ( “AM” ).
 They can be produced by the same manufacturer as the OE version (but not always in the same factory using the exact same process).